Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

 \begin{example} Consider the following orbit on $\inj_1(4,5)$.
 Let $P$ be the position in the second row and second column, shown below surrounded by a black rectangle.
 Then $(P,[1,4])$ consists of the four positions circled in red.
 Also $(P,[0,4])$ is $(P,[1,4])$ together with $P$, while $(P,[-1,2])$ is the second row.
 As the orbit is cylindrical, the bottom right corner is both $(P,14)$ and $(P,-6)$.
 Note that $P$ refers only to the \emph{position}, not the value in that position.
 So $P\not=(P,5)$ since they are different positions, even though both contain the value 3.
 Similarly, we will never write, e.g., $P=3$.

 \end{example}

 Note that if $P$ is in row $i$ and column $j$, then $(P,[1,n])$ always consists of all positions to the right of $P$ in row $i$, followed with the leftmost $j$ positions of row $i+1$.
-Also note that $P([-n,-1])$ consists of the rightmost $n-j+1$ positions (in left-to-right order) of row $i-1$ followed by all $j-1$ positions left of $P$ (in left-to-right order) in row $i$.
+Also note that $P([-n,-1])$ consists of the rightmost $n-j+1$ positions of row $i-1$ followed by all $j-1$ positions left of $P$ in row $i$.

+\begin{remark} When describing the entire orbit board, it does not make sense to say that a particular position is ``earlier'' or ``later'' than another position, because the orbit board is cylindrical.
+However, when working within a tuple of $r$ consecutive positions, these notions are well-defined.
+Suppose we are in $(P,[a,b])$ for some position $P$ and $a,b\in\zz$.
+Then to say position $Q$ is earlier than position $R$ (equiv.~$R$ is later than $Q$) within $(P,[a,b])$ means that $Q=(P,c)$ and $R=(P,d)$ for some $a\leq c< d \leq b$.
+Likewise, it makes sense to refer to the last (or earliest) occurrence of 3 within $(P,[a,b])$, but it doesn't make sense to refer to such within the entire orbit board. \end{remark}